xmonader/info_foundation/docs/definitions/threefold_node.md

 ## ThreeFold Node

- - is a compute/storage server which provides IT Capacity as source for the Cloud Units
+A compute/storage server which provides Internet Capacity as source for the Cloud Units
  - a TF Node is part of a Farming Pool
- - TF Nodes are owned by TF Farmers.
+ - TF Nodes are owned by TF Farmers
- - The TF Node runs the TF Operating System and TF Chain (TFC).
+ - All TF Nodes run the TF Operating System and TF Chain (TFC)